It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

 Avoid applying for the same card over and over.
 It’s said the definition of insanity is doing the same thing over and over and expecting a different result.
 Instead of applying for the same card again and again, take a step back and find a more suitable option somewhere else.

-Pay attention in your application.
+Pay attention to your application.
 When you apply, you have to provide a heap of information.
 Don’t let a little slip-up cause you to receive another rejection letter.
 Be careful when entering each piece of information, and go back and check every detail before you hit apply.